Sample Bad Faith Letter in Car or Truck Accident Case

 Dear Mr. Johnson:

 Please accept this correspondence as Plaintiff’s formal written demand for your client’s available policy limits in this case.
 It is my understanding that your client has $300,000 in coverage available for this loss.
-Taking into consideration the clear negligence established by your insured’s left-hand turn in front of our client and given the extent of our client’s amputation of his leg, it is our position that a verdict against your client would be greatly in excess of your client’s available policy limits.
+Taking into consideration the clear negligence established by your insured’s left-hand turn in front of our client and given the extent of our client’s injuries, it seems difficult to argue that a verdict against your client would not likely be greatly in excess your client’s available policy limits.

 We expect you to offer the full $300,000 policy limit to protect your client’s best interests and insulate him from an excess judgment.
 Our client will accept the $300,000 as full and final settlement of all claims.

-Please be advised that we intend to present evidence and arguments at trial to the Jury that this case is clearly worth a significant amount of money and will be asking the Jury to award an amount more than your client’s available policy limits.
-As such, please put your client on notice that because the claim is more than his available policy limits, any attachable personal assets he may have would be at risk, and his wages would be at danger of being garnished when an excess verdict is entered against him.
+You should expect that we intend to present evidence and arguments at trial to the Jury that this case is clearly worth a significant amount of money and will be asking the Jury to award an amount more than your client’s available policy limits.
+As such, please put your client on notice that because the claim is more than his available policy limits, any attachable personal assets he may have would be at risk, and his wages would be in danger of being garnished when an excess verdict is entered against him.

 Your client should be advised to retain separate counsel to represent his interests in this matter.
 I have enclosed three additional copies of this correspondence (one for GEICO, one for your client and one for the attorney your client has retained to represent him for his excess exposure).